Therapy for Autistic Women in North Carolina

 Many autistic women become skilled at masking or adapting their behavior in order to blend into social environments.
 While this can help things look smooth on the outside, it often comes at the cost of exhaustion, anxiety, or a lingering sense of being misunderstood.

-For many years, autism research focused primarily on boys, whose traits often appeared more outwardly visible.
+For years, autism research focused primarily on boys, whose traits often appeared more outwardly visible.

 Many girls, however, learn early to observe others closely and adapt their behavior in order to fit social expectations.